 This is a carefully constructed film, shot in a discreet but highly controlled style.
 This is seen at something like its best in a musical sequence in which the family is seen dancing to James Taylor’s ‘Fire and Rain’.
 If compared with the equivalent sequence (featuring ‘Ain’t Too Proud to Beg’) from The Big Chill, another film about the later life of 60s radicals, it is interesting to note how that film is very elaborately choreographed and delivered with dozens and dozens of cuts (you can watch it here).
 Lumet and cameraman Gerry Fisher (a frequent collaborator of John Frankenheimer) do it all in a single take and with one discreet camera move.
 Both sequences work very well in their own way, but the differing approaches pinpoint the fragmentation of the various characters in the earlier movie while Lumet highlights it as a moment of unity between all those participating.

-The focus in the film undulates between Danny’s burgeoning romance with Lorna and the strain felt by his loving parents, especially as Arthur finds the stresses of their life of subterfuge increasingly hard to handle, especially now that there is the real prospect of the family ‘unit’ breaking down as Danny wants to Julliard on a scholarship and remain with Lorna.
+The focus in the film undulates between Danny’s burgeoning romance with Lorna and the strain felt by his loving parents, especially as Arthur finds the stresses of their life of subterfuge increasingly hard to handle now that there is the real prospect of the family ‘unit’ breaking down as Danny wants to Julliard on a scholarship and remain with Lorna.
 But of course he is torn because if he comes out in the open, his parents and brother would have to stay underground to avoid prison and would not be able to see him perhaps for years at a time.
 And for Arthur his family is all he has left.
 The thriller aspects of the plot kick in when a Gus (actor and writer LM Kit Carson), a comrade from the old Liberation Army days, turns up with a plan to rob a bank at gunpoint.
 Arthur is horrified and Annie kicks Gus out (he also makes a pass at her, suggesting some unexplained past history there) but he ends up drawing attention to them anyway, leading to a dramatic and heartbreaking climax.
 This is of course a melancholy story, one in which simplistic happy endings are going to be out of the question.
 The political commitment of Arthur and Annie, while mainly discussed in terms of what they have had to give up, is never questioned, which is a bold move.
 It is hard to see it being done in the same way as sympathetically today, given that many would simply classify them as terrorists and close the door on them and their beliefs.
 But it is as a family drama that Naomi Foner’s script really excels, playing to Lumet and his cast’s strengths.

 Lumet started as an actor and then moved on to directing live television in the 1950s before making his movie debut with the legal drama 12 Angry Men (1957).
 He would return to the courtroom over the decades for such films as the aforementioned The Verdict (1982) as well as the enjoyably pulpy Guilty as Sin (1993) and Find Me Guilty (2006), a true-life story closer in spirit to his more celebrated stories of police corruption such as Serpico (1973), Prince of the City (1982) and Q&A (1990).
 He did however make more conventional mystery dramas such as the Le Carre spy movie The Deadly Affair (1966), the star-studded Agatha Christie whodunit Murder on the Orient Express (1974), the twisty Deathtrap (1982) and The Morning After (1986), which traded on the star wattage of Jane Fonda, Jeff Bridges and Raul Julia to surprisingly anodyne effect.

 Running on Empty on the other hand is much more low-key and much more interesting combination of generic elements.
-It is a human drama that it is most memorable, though the plot is never forgotten creating a suspense dynamic for most of the film as we worry about whether the Pope family will be discovered, with Danny’s missing school records acting as a MacGuffin here, reminding us constantly of the possibility of the family’s exposure and arrest.
+It is as a human drama that it is most memorable, though the plot is never forgotten, creating a suspense dynamic for most of the film as we worry about whether the Pope family will be discovered, with Danny’s missing school records acting as a MacGuffin here, reminding us constantly of the possibility of the family’s exposure and arrest.
 But it’s the intimacy of the scenes you’ll remember most, especially Danny’s heartfelt confession to Lorna about his real past, making for a sweet and wrenching love scene after so much obfuscation.
-Equally good but more restrained is the late reunion of Annie with her father (played by Steven Hill, today best known for his long stint on TV as the curmudgeonly DA in Law & Order), seething with barely suppressed emotion, will just drive a fist into your stomach as Annie realises that she is about to replicate a long separation from her own son that she inflicted on her own parents.
+Equally good but more restrained is the late reunion of Annie with her father (played by Steven Hill, today best known for his long stint on TV as the curmudgeonly DA in Law & Order), a scene seething with barely suppressed emotion that will just drive a fist into your stomach as Annie realises that she is about to replicate a long separation from her own son that she inflicted on her own parents.
 You need to be made of sterner stuff than I to finish the film without a tear in your eye, with New Jersey guitarist Tony Mottola’s plaintive, minimalist score also proving to be a real asset here; as are the lyrics to Taylor’s classic song, a refrain of which is echoed in its closing moments:

 I’ve seen fire and I’ve seen rain